AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 ### Derived field {#concatenate-derivedfield}

-You define a new [!UICONTROL Origin - Destination] derived field.
+You define an `Origin - Destination` derived field.
 You use the [!UICONTROL CONCATENATE] function to define a rule to concatenate the [!UICONTROL Original] and [!UICONTROL Destination] fields using the `-` [!UICONTROL Delimiter].

 ![Screenshot of the Concatenate rule](assets/concatenate.png)